Greetings Conscientious Food Consumers!

 A few other discoveries from my adventures in “Leftover Land”:

-- “LAST TWO BAGELS” BREAD PUDDING
+- “LAST TWO BAGELS” bread pudding

-- LEFT OVER FETA, OLIVE & KALE FRITTATA (lots of variations on this one!)
+- Leftover FETA, OLIVE & KALE FRITTATA (lots of variations on this one!)

-- GREEN SMOOTHIE, featuring RIPE AVOCADO and/or other past-their-prime fruits and veggies
+- GREEN SMOOTHIE, featuring ripe avocado, and/or other past-their-prime fruits and veggies

-- YOGURT SUNDAE with LEFTOVER JAM and coconut flakes
+- YOGURT SUNDAE with leftover jam and coconut flakes

-- FROZEN BERRY-BANANA “LYCOPENE SMOOTHIE” with — you guessed it — tomatoes left over from the last season.
+- FROZEN BERRY-BANANA-“LYCOPENE SMOOTHIE” with — you guessed it — tomatoes left over from the last season.
 After all, tomato is a fruit!

 JEANETTE CONFESSES: